MACP: Efficient Model Adaptation for Cooperative Perception: Related Work

 \subsection{Cooperative Perception}

 The fundamental idea of cooperative perception in CAVs is to enhance their field of view by sharing observations from surrounding vehicles or roadside infrastructures~\cite{caillot_survey_2022}.
 There are three categories of cooperation approaches based on their data-sharing strategies: (1) \textbf{Early Fusion}~\cite{chen_cooper_2019}: CAVs transmit raw sensor data, and the ego vehicle makes predictions based on the aggregated raw data, which incurs the highest data transfer cost; (2) \textbf{Late Fusion}~\cite{rockl_v2v_2008,rauch_car2x-based_2012,xu_pointfusion_2018,zhang_distributed_2021,yu_dair-v2x_2022}: Late fusion involves sharing and combining predictions (\textit{e.g.}, 3D bounding boxes) from CAVs, reducing the data transfer load.
 However, the performance is dependent on the prediction precision of other CAVs and is sensitive to spatial and temporal misalignment introduced by issues like localization error and transmission delay; (3) \textbf{Mid Fusion}~\cite{marvasti_cooperative_2020,wang_v2vnet_2020,li_learning_2021,xu_cobevt_2022,xu_v2x-vit_2022,qiao_adaptive_2023,xiang_hm-vit_2023}: Mid-fusion involves collaborators extracting intermediate features, encoding them and then compressing and broadcasting them to other vehicles.
 This strategy offers higher flexibility and has the potential to balance performance, robustness, and communication costs, and is therefore gaining more attention.
 For instance, researchers have proposed vision transformers with attention modules specifically designed for cooperative perception in V2X-ViT~\cite{xu_v2x-vit_2022} and CoBEVT~\cite{xu_cobevt_2022}.
 Qiao et al. have also proposed adaptive feature fusion models with trainable neural networks in AdaFusion~\cite{qiao_adaptive_2023}.
-Nonetheless, developing and training these models from scratch is expensive.
-This paper distinguishes itself by exploring efficient adaptations of pre-trained single-agent perception models to address the concerns.
+Note that all these models are specifically designed for the cooperative setting and are trained from scratch, which can be costly.
+This paper distinguishes itself by exploring efficient adaptations of pre-trained single-agent perception models to address these concerns.